EpykLab/wazctl/CONTRIBUTING.md

 There are many ways to contribute, and all of them are valuable.

+### ❤️ Sponsoring

+If you rely on this project, please consider sponsoring its development.
+It helps us dedicate more time to maintenance and new features.
+You can sponsor the project through [GitHub Sponsors](https://github.com/sponsors/YOUR_USERNAME).
+Any amount is greatly appreciated!

 ### 🐛 Reporting Bugs

 If you find a bug, please make sure it hasn't already been reported by